ProstoKust/Console/README.md

 Then, when you press the space bar, a new Hello World! message is displayed in the console.

-> [!NOTE]
-> You can output anything to the console, just like in Debug.Log

 For example, if you write:
 ```
 public int count;